rahuldaware/ml-fraud-detection/README.md

 | 14      |  0.305 |   0.305 |
 | 15      |  0.3 |   0.3 |

+From the above table, we can see the choice of 7 features wil give best precision and recall.
 The reason to add these new features is pretty obvious.
 They reflect to be the most important features which would signify fraudulent activities.

 ### Algorithms
 1. The first algorithm used was Gaussian Naive Bayes.
 After trying various values, I obtained best precision and recall when test_size was 0.2 for 100 iterations.
 The precision and recall values obtained are: precision = 0.323571428571, recall = 0.323571428571.